 It all started a few weeks ago, after re-discovering tetherball at our friends’ home.
 The kids absolutely loved it, and played it the entire time we were there.
 As soon as we got home (it started in the car), they begged us to get a tetherball set for our own backyard.
 When I checked them out on online, and saw prices around $100, I knew I could make one for less.
 And I did!
 This version uses an old tire and cement, making it super durable and strong.
 We’ve had a bunch of kids (and adults) playing on it, and it’s held up extremely well.

 By making our own, I saved more than half of that!
-Plus, it’s incredibly sturdy and durable.
+Plus, it’s incredibly sturdy and durable, and made to last.
 We absolutely love it, and our family has already spent a lot of time outside enjoying it.
-It really is an easy, doable project that will bring hours of fun!
+It really is an easy, doable project that will bring hours of fun.